pmbanka/akka-shards-spam-repro/README.md

 It seems like both implementations of IMessageExtractor in the repo should give the above behavior.

+First of them should create actors like that:
+/1/the_one_and_only
+/2/the_one_and_only
+..etc

+Second one like that:
+/1/1
+/2/2
+...etc

+# Repro

 How to run:

 Have some recent version of .Net Core installed.